christopherdoyle/christopherdoyle.github.io/reading.md

 Books what I have read, in reverse chronological order, from an arbitrary starting point, and no dates.
 Updated when I feel like it.

+* 'Do Androids Dream of Electric Sheep?' by 'Philip K. Dick'
 * 'To Kill a Mockingbird' by 'Harper Lee'
 * 'The Ministry of Time' by 'Kaliane Bradley'
 * 'Guards!
 Guards!' by 'Terry Pratchett'